 Rewards and travel

-- Capital One VentureOne Rewards Credit Card: 1.25 miles per dollar on all purchases, no annual fee
+- Capital One VentureOne Rewards Credit Card: 1.25 miles per dollar on all purchases, 5 miles per dollar on hotels and rental cars booked through Capital One Travel; no annual fee

 - Discover it® Miles: 1.5 miles per dollar on all purchases; no annual fee

-- Wells Fargo Reflect Card: 0 percent APR for up to 21 months from account opening on qualifying balance transfers (then 16.74 percent to 28.74 percent variable); no annual fee
+- Wells Fargo Reflect® Card: 0 percent intro APR for 21 months from account opening on qualifying balance transfers made within the first 120 days (then 17.99 percent to 29.99 percent variable); balance transfer fee of 5%, minimum $5); no annual fee

-- Citi Simplicity card: 0 percent APR for 21 months on balance transfers completed within the first four months (then 17.74 percent to 28.49 percent variable); no annual fee
+- Citi Simplicity card: 0 percent intro APR for 21 months on balance transfers completed within the first four months (then 18.99 percent to 29.74 percent variable); no annual fee

-- Discover it Balance Transfer: 0 percent APR for 18 months on balance transfers (then 16.24 percent to 27.24 percent variable); no annual fee
+- Discover it® Balance Transfer: 0 percent intro APR for 18 months on balance transfers (then 16.99 percent to 27.99 percent variable); no annual fee

 - Ink Business Unlimited® Credit Card: 1.5 percent back on all purchases; no annual fee.